Shopify commits a minimum of $5M annually to fight for the environment with Shopify's Sustainability Fund

 - Sustainable shipping: Sustainability will remain a core principle of the Shopify Fulfillment Network, with a focus on sustainable packaging.

-- Merchants can participate: We plan to offer our merchants the ability to achieve carbon neutrality or negative carbon emissions on their shipments through a simple app they can install in their stores.
+- Merchants can participate: We plan to offer our merchants the ability to achieve carbon neutrality or negative carbon emissions on their shipments through a simple app, Offset by Shopify, which they can install in their stores.

 - Buyers can participate: People who are concerned about the impact of all the packages arriving at their door can download Shopify’s Arrive app.
 We plan to use our fund to automatically offset the carbon impact of all shipments tracked through the app.